zhales05/vue-xkcd-browser/TUTORIAL.md

 You should be familiar with most of this from our prior Vue tutorials.
 We create an instance of Vue, tell it to control the DOM inside the tag with the `#app` CSS id, and setup some variables.

 We also create a method, called `xkcd` to fetch the comic.
+The `xkcd` API uses URLs of the form `https://xkcd.now.sh/?comic=latest` or `https://xkcd.now.sh/?comic=number`, where `number` is a valid comic number.
+A variable called `this.number` keeps track of the comic number we are browsing.

-This method uses the axios API, JavaScript Promises, and the new function syntax in ES6.
+This method uses the axios library, JavaScript Promises, and the new function syntax in ES6.

-The important thing to know here is that `axios.get` returns a Promise, which gets resolved when the fetch completes.
+One important thing to know is that `axios.get` returns a Promise, which gets resolved when the fetch completes.
 When it does, the code you place in `then` gets executed.
 This is what it means to have your JavaScript execute asynchronously.
 Anything placed after `axios.get` (after the final semicolon) is executed immediately after the call to `get`.
 The code inside `then` is executed only after the resource is actually fetched.

 Once the `get` returns, we execute a function inside of `then`.
 This function takes one argument, `response`, and calls `response.json()` to convert it to JSON.
 Functions in a Promise chain must always return.
 The value that is returned is the parameters for the next `then` statement.
 Notice the second `then` also calls a function, which takes one argument, `json`, and uses this to update the value of `current`.
 This is called [Promise chaining](https://javascript.info/promise-chaining).